lemmadriaga/react-transcriber/README.md

 7. Download the transcript using the "Download Transcript" button

 ### Full Video Transcription
-1. Navigate to a Google Drive video
+1. Navigate to a Google Drive video OR paste a URL in the Direct Link section
-2. Click "Transcribe Full Video" for complete transcription without playback
+2. Click "Transcribe Full Video" for complete transcription without manual playback
-3. The extension will extract audio and process it in chunks
+3. The extension will automatically play and process the video
 4. Monitor progress with the visual progress bar
 5. Download the complete transcript when finished